 Major in English and Creative Writing (B.A. or B.F.A.)
+90

+a Branch of Webber International University Major in Communication Studies (B.A.)

-Major in Philosophy and Religious Studies (B.A.)
+Major in History (B.A.)
+Concentrations in: American History European History Public History Major in Philosophy and Religious Studies (B.A.)
 Major in Social Science (B.A.)

-Concentrations in: History

-Public History

-Politics

-Major in Visual & Performing Arts (B.A.)

-Concentrations in: Studio Art

-Game Art and Design

-Minor in Communication Studies

-Minor in Creative Studies

-Minor in Creative Writing

-Minor in Cultural Studies

-Minor in English Literature

-Minor in Gender Studies

-Minor in Leadership Studies

-Minor in Spanish

-Minor in Music

-Minor in Religious Studies

-Minor in Social Science, History Emphasis

-Minor in Social Science, Politics Emphasis

-Minor in Studio Art
+(Suspended for AY 2018-19) Concentrations in: Politics Major in Visual & Performing Arts (B.A.)
+Concentrations in: Studio Art, Game Art and Design Minor in Communication Studies Minor in Creative Studies Minor in Creative Writing Minor in Cultural Studies Minor in English Literature Minor in Gender Studies Minor in History Minor in Leadership Studies Minor in Public History Minor in Spanish (Suspended for AY 2018-19) Minor in Music Minor in Religious Studies Minor in Social Science, Politics Emphasis (Suspended for AY 2018-19) Minor in Studio Art